-A hearty, flavorful soup loaded with fresh, roasted mushrooms to bring out all the wonderful flavors.
+A hearty, flavorful soup loaded with fresh, roasted mushrooms to bring out all the wonderful flavors of the earth.

 There is nothing better than a piping hot bowl of homemade soup; it warms the body as well as the soul.
-Jackie and I love soup, so much so that I could probably come up with a new soup recipe every week.
+My wife and I love soup, so much so that I could probably come up with a new soup recipe every week.
 I never tire of creating new versions of these one pot meals.
 In our family, everyone loves a simple meal consisting of a bowl of homemade soup and a nice salad; it makes a perfect quick dinner or a weekend lunch.
-My palate is drawn to the creamy variety, where Jackie prefers a lighter broth soup.
-This Rich and Velvety Cream of Mushroom Soup is one that I am quite fond of.
+My palate is drawn to the creamy variety, where my wife prefers a lighter broth soup.
+This rich and velvety cream of mushroom soup is one that I am completely in love with.
 It plays to my palate and is comforting on a cold winter day.

 Despite the cold weather, one can still find a beautiful bounty of mushroom varieties at most markets this time of year.
 For this recipe, I chose four: shiitake, crimini, oyster and white.
 The process of roasting the mushrooms first is key to developing the rich, complex flavor of this simple recipe (it also gives it the deep golden hue).
 This Cream of Mushroom Soup is simply refined, with only a few ingredients, but it tastes like it is filled with a cornucopia of flavor.
 I also think the different mushrooms add an unexpected shift in texture from one bite to the next.